Tom-Hirschberger/MMM-LEDStripControl/README.md

-# MMM-LEDStripControl ##
+# MMM-LEDStripControl #
 This module controls a led strip (in my case a WS2801 strip with 160 leds) with notifications that are converted to MQTT messages with help of the module MMM-MQTTbridge of sergge1 ([https://github.com/sergge1/MMM-MQTTbridge]).
 The led strip will be controlled with a Python based script that runs on a second Raspberry Pi which is connected to the network and registers to the MQTT topics.
 The different configuration options of the led strip are grouped into element groups.
 It is possible to hide unneeded groups.
 The current active element is marked with an red square.
 The active element can be changed either by touch or notification.
 Also the values can be changed by notification or touch.
-The touch icons provide to different steppings for up and down.
+The touch icons provide two different steppings for up and down.

 ## Screenshots ##
 ### All options visible ###